On the theories classified by an \'etendue: Introduction

+In this paper, we establish a logical characterisation of a class of Grothendieck topoi called \emph{\'etendues}.
 Every topos classifies a theory of \emph{geometric logic} (\cite[\S D3.1]{elephant},\cite[\S 2.1]{TST}), where we recall that the classifying topos of a theory $\theory$ is a topos $\topos_\theory$ such that morphisms $\ftopos \to \topos_\theory$ correspond to models of $\theory$ internal to $\ftopos$, or more precisely there is an equivalence of pseudofunctors ${\bf Topos}(-,\topos_\theory) \simeq \theory\text{-}{\bf Mod}(-)$ (the morphisms of topoi we consider are \emph{geometric morphisms}, \cite[Definition A4.1.1]{elephant}).
 As the name suggests, classifying topoi are analogous to classifying spaces from algebraic topology (cf.\ \cite[\S IV.2]{SGA4-3} and \cite{milnor}).
 Specific classes of topoi can be carved out in terms of which geometric theories they classify.
-The topoi of sheaves on a locale, for example, can be characterised logically as the classifying topoi for \emph{propositional} geometric theories (\cite[Remark D3.1.14]{elephant}), and this can be further restricted: the topoi of sheaves on a Stone space are the classifying topoi for classical propositional theories.
-In order to classify first-order theories, however, it is necessary to step outside of localic topoi.
+The topoi of sheaves on a locale, for example, can be characterised logically as the classifying topoi for \emph{propositional} geometric theories (\cite[Remark D3.1.14]{elephant}).